This is a complete guide to Lunges vs Squats.

-Start off the workout with light movement – Stretch and contract the entire musculature and get each joint through a good range of motion.
+During each dynamic movement, stretch and contract the entire musculature and get each joint through its full range of motion.

-Now that you’ve done dynamic stretching, light cardio and slightly more intense sprints, you can proceed to full-on sprints at 90-100% of your capabilities.
+Now that you’ve done dynamic stretching, light cardio and slightly more intense sprints, you can proceed to full-on sprints at 90-100% of your maximum capabilities.

 Do 2-3 dashes of 40-50 meters, full-on sprinting.

 - If you need more rest between the separate dashes, feel free to take them but don’t exceed 3-4 minutes.

-- As you progress, you can increase the number of sets, the distance or even the effort, in an attempt to improve previous best
+- As you progress, you can increase the number of sets, the distance or even the effort, in an attempt to improve your previous best

 - If possible, track your time and try to improve on that

-- Important – Do not sprint more than twice a week and avoid doing so the days before or after your leg day
+- Important: do not sprint more than twice a week and avoid doing so the days before or after your leg day

 Lunges vs squats – Which one is better?